libjpeg-turbo/buildscripts/README.md

 (<http://www.MacPorts.org>) works, or just install the CMake application from the DMG (<http://www.cmake.org>) and add **/Applications/CMake.app/Contents/bin** to the `PATH`.

-GCC 6 (installed through MacPorts or Homebrew)  The build scripts need this in order to produce 32-bit (i386) libjpeg-turbo binaries for OS X/macOS.

 Xcode 8.3.x (available at <https://developer.apple.com/downloads> --
 Apple ID required.)
 Xcode should be installed under